-School teachers and staff for BCS in Senegal
+School teachers and staff in Senegal

 Do you enjoy working with children?
 If so, this is an opportunity of a lifetime!
 Come and be part of an exciting school community which enables families to serve God in West Africa.